spectrocloud/CanvOS/README.md

 ```

 > ⚠️ The default registry, [ttl.sh](https://ttl.sh/) is a short-lived registry.
 Images in the ttl.sh registry have a default time to live of
 24 hours.
 Once the time limit is up, the images will automatically be removed.
+To use a permanent registry, set the `.arg` file's `IMAGE_REGISTRY` parameter with the URL of your image registry.

 9. Create a cluster profile using the command output.
 Use the [Model Edge Cluster Profile](https://docs.spectrocloud.com/clusters/edge/site-deployment/model-profile) to help you complete this step.